 After your arrival in Lisbon, you will be taken directly to your hotel to rest.
 Your sponsor will then report your arrival to the USNSE Unit.
-After two nights sleep, your sponsor will pick you up and take you to the USNSE Unit for the check-in routine the first working day after your arrival in Portugal.
-Check-in is done in uniform of the day.
+After two nights sleep, your sponsor will pick you up and escort you through the reporting process the first working day after your arrival in Portugal.
+Reporting is done in uniform of the day.